Biden said Border Patrol agents ‘will pay’ for treatment of Haitian migrants. Texas Gov. Abbott offered them jobs.

 Of the roughly 30,000 migrants who arrived at the border between Sept.
 9 and Friday, about 12,400 of them have been allowed to seek asylum or some other form of humanitarian protection.
 Many of the Haitian migrants who arrived this month had been living in South America for more than a decade since a 2010 earthquake devastated their homeland.
 As their new Latin American homes grew more unstable during the pandemic, they headed north, some traveling months and from as far away as Chile.

 But the Biden administration has already expelled thousands of others to Haiti without allowing them to make their case for asylum, a public health policy that became controversial in the Trump era.
-Known as Title 42, the provision, which dates back to 1893, has allowed federal officials to quickly remove some Haitians and other migrants from the U.S. during the pandemic, sidestepping the legal process that allows them to apply for asylum.
+Known as Title 42, the provision, which dates back to 1893, has allowed federal officials to quickly remove some Haitians and other migrants from the United States during the pandemic, sidestepping the legal process that allows them to apply for asylum.

-Some critics decried the conditions of the Del Rio camp or how the Biden administration, which promised a more humane approach to immigration than the one led by President Trump, swiftly deported thousands of Haitian migrants back to their homeland — even as the country continues to reel from the assassination of its president in July and a devastating earthquake that killed more than 2,200 people last month.
+Some critics decried the conditions of the Del Rio camp or how the Biden administration, which promised a more humane approach to immigration than the one led by President Donald Trump, swiftly deported thousands of Haitian migrants back to their homeland — even as the country continues to reel from the assassination of its president in July and a devastating earthquake that killed more than 2,200 people last month.
 But photos and videos from Reuters and Al Jazeera showing U.S. Customs and Border Protection agents on horseback charging, chasing, grabbing and swearing at immigrants as they tried to cross the Rio Grande sparked the most blowback.

 White House press secretary Jen Psaki called video footage “horrific.”
-Vice President Harris described the agents’ treatment of the migrants “horrible” and said she was going to talk about the issue with Mayorkas.
+Vice President Harris described the agents’ treatment of the migrants as “horrible” and said she was going to talk about the issue with Mayorkas.

 “Human beings should never be treated that way, and I was deeply troubled about it,” Harris said.